fledge-iot/fledge/docs/91_version_history.rst

        - The default interval for running the purge process has been reduced, the purge process will now run every 10 minutes.
 This change only affects new installations, the purge process will run as before on systems that are upgraded.
        - The ingestion of data from asynchronous south services paid no attention to the advanced configuration option "Throttle".
 This meant that very fast asynchronous south plugins could build extremely large queues of data within the south service, using system resources and taking a long time to shutdown.
 This has now been rectified, with asynchronous south services now subject to flow control if the "Throttle" option is set for the service.
 Unconstrained input is still available if the "Throttle" option is not checked.
        - The south plugin now supports three different modes of polling.
 Polling at fixed intervals from the time started, polling at fixed times or polling on demand via the control mechanisms.
-       - Support has been added to allow filters to ingest pass data onwards during a shutdown of the filter.
+       - Support has been added to allow filters to ingest passed data onwards during a shutdown of the filter.
 This allows any buffered data to be flushed to the next filter in the pipeline.
        - A numeric list data type has been added to the reading ingestion code of the system.
        - A security vulnerability in one of the PIP packages used by some of the Python components used by the system.
        - The format of Python traceback has been improved to use multiple lines within the log.
 This makes the trace easier to understand and prevents the truncation that can occur.